3 Ways Castor Oil Packs Support Menopause Symptoms

 Peek After You Poo

-Another simple step you can do is start peeking at your poo.
-It’s important for you to see what’s going on in your toilet bowl and the best part?
-You’ll have a better idea of what to tell your doctor.
 Because let’s face it, lab tests start to get quite expensive.
 For the full panel above you could be looking at anywhere between $1500-$2500 per shot, so why not learn what your poo is saying about you?
 It is an easy daily at-home test, totally free!

-Use Queen of the Thrones® Eau de Throne® Organic Essential Oil Spray the ‘After You Poo Parfum to get into the habit of peeking after you poo and allow the blend of organic essential oils to ensure that you will never be embarrassed again for the smell you leave behind!
+Plus, use Queen of the Thrones® Eau de Throne® Organic Essential Oil Spray the ‘After You Poo Parfum to get into the habit of peeking after you poo and allow the blend of organic essential oils to ensure that you will never be embarrassed again for the smell you leave behind!

 Start today!
 Don’t wait for tomorrow to do what you can do today.
 This is your health, your life, your body and it’s time for you to know and understand what is going on.